-I’ve seen the movie, the play and have read many books about Evita.
+I’ve seen the movie, and the play and have read many books about Evita.
 I even own the soundtrack.
 For me, seeing this in person made the whole trip worthwhile.
 Evita’s presence is everywhere.
 Loved or hated, you cannot go far without running into some form of memorial.

 Plaza de Mayo is home to political activity.
 You will run into protestors.
 The Mothers of the Plaza de Mayo are a permanent presence.
 We encountered several groups protesting political rights and some religious groups.
-Be aware that there is military on-site, and they are armed.
-I did not find it intimidating, and we encountered no trouble at all.
+Be aware that there is a military on-site, and they are armed.
+I did not find it intimidating, and we encountered no trouble.
 I have read that some protests can be tumultuous, especially around election time.
 Like any heavily visited place of political interest, have your wits about you and enjoy.

 La Recoleta Cemetery